PRASANNA-RAVI/SCA_Assisted_CCA_on_NTRU/NTRU/PC_Oracle_based_SCA/Attack_Simulations/README.md

 - `ct_file_basic.bin` - Contains the attack ciphertexts

 These files are generated within the same directory after the run.
 We pre-generated files for a single attack iteration for `ntruhps2048677` and stored in the `SCA/Data_Files` folder.

+* `DO_ATTACK`: This option when turned off, only runs the pre-processing phase of the attack (i.e.) to identify the collision.
+This can be used to collect some statistics on the number of single collisions, multiple collisions, false positive and false negative collisions.
+This information is printed on the terminal.

+* `NO_TESTS`: Denotes the number of attack iterations to be run.

+These options can be turned on/off in the `attack_parameters.h` file in the folder of each parameter set.

 # To Compile